-Options-An option contract is a contract in which the writer of the option grants the buyer of the option the right to purchase from ("call option"), or sell to ("put option"), the writer of a designated instrument at a specified price within a specified period of time.
+Options - An option contract is a contract in which the writer of the option grants the buyer of the option the right to purchase from ("call option"), or sell to ("put option"), the writer of a designated instrument at a specified price within a specified period of time.
 Both written and purchased options were used by the Board during 2011.
 When the Board purchases or writes an option, an amount equal to the premium paid or received by the plan is recorded as an asset or liability and is subsequently adjusted to the current market value of the option purchased or written.
 Gain or loss is recognized when the option contract expires or is closed.
 As of June 30, 2011, no written or purchased options remained open.
-As of June 30, 2010, the value of open written and purchased options was approximately \$172,306 and \$187,109, respectively.
+On June 30, 2012, the value of open written and purchased options was approximately \$13,284.36 and \$42,174.37, respectively.

-Swap Contracts-Swap contracts are executed on a number of different bases.
-The two types employed by the Board on June 30, 2011 and June 30 2010, were interest rate swap contracts and credit default swap contracts.
+Swap Contracts - Swap contracts are executed on a number of different bases.
+The two types employed by the Board on June 30, 2012 and June 30 2011, were interest rate swap contracts and credit default swap contracts.
 An interest rate swap contract is an agreement between two parties to exchange periodic interest payments.
 One party agrees to make payments to the other based on a fixed rate of interest in exchange for payments based on a variable rate.
 The Board employs interest rate swap contracts to adjust fixed income portfolio durations.
 A credit default swap contract is similar to an insurance policy, with the credit risk of an individual issuer or a basket of issuers (the "reference asset") the insured factor.
 Under such a contract, two parties enter into an agreement whereby the first party pays the second party a fixed periodic payment for the specified life of the contract (analogous to an insurance premium).
 The other party makes no payment unless a credit event related to the reference asset occurs.
 If such an event takes place, the second party is obligated to make a payment to the first party.
 The size of the payment is linked to the decline in the reference asset's market value following determination of the occurrence of a credit event.

-Hedge Funds-The use of other derivatives is allowed under the Hedge Fund Investment Policy.
-These investments are under the management of the Hedge Fund managers and are included in the classification "Hedge Funds" on the Statements of Plan Net Assets.
+Hedge Funds - The use of other derivatives is allowed under the Hedge Fund Investment Policy.
+These investments are under the management of the Hedge Fund managers who are employed in the "Hedge Fun" and "Emerging Market Debt" classifications.